ibexa/documentation-developer/docs/guide/extending/custom_fieldtype_comparison.md

     }
     ```

-    Also, the Field Type requires additional configuration (e.g. `comparable_fieldtypes.yaml`).
+    Also, the Field Type must be registered as a service and tagged as comparable (e.g. `comparable_fieldtypes.yaml`).
-    An exemplary configuration, in this case for `ezstring`, looks the following way:
+    An example configuration, in this case for `ezstring`, looks the following way:

     ``` yaml
     EzSystems\EzPlatformContentComparison\FieldType\TextLine\Comparable: